evennia/evennia/docs/source/index.md

 This is the manual of [Evennia](https://www.evennia.com), the open source Python `MU*` creation system.
 Use the Search bar on the left to find or discover interesting articles.

 - [Introduction](./Evennia-Introduction.md) - what is this Evennia thing?
+- [Evennia in Pictures](./Evennia-In-Pictures.md) - a visual overview of Evennia
 - [Contributing and Getting help](./Contributing.md) - when you get stuck or want to chip in

 ## Setup